caltechlibrary/cell-atlas/sections/2-3-outer-membrane.md

 videoAlt: 2_3.png
 collector: Cristina Iancu
 subsections: ['lipopolysaccharide', 'brauns-lipoprotein', 'diderm-peptidoglycan-architecture', 'cell-wall-remodeling']
+description: Diderm bacteria like Hydrogenovibrio crunogenus have a thin cell wall and a second, outer membrane enclosing a periplasmic space.
 ---

 Why stop at one membrane?
 Eukaryotic cells use internal membranes to form specialized compartments like the nucleus and mitochondria.
 While bacteria lack such organelles, many create an additional compartment *outside* the cell with a second, **outer membrane**.
-Such bacteria, like the *Cupriavidus necator* cell you see here, are called **diderms** ("double skin").
+Such bacteria, like the *Hydrogenovibrio crunogenus* cell you see here, are called **diderms** ("double skin").
 The extra compartment between their membranes is known as the **periplasm** ("substance between").
 This antechamber contains a unique subset of proteins, many of which function in escorting things into and out of the main cell.

 Compared to the inner membrane, the outer membrane has some unique properties.
 It is more permeable and not proton-tight (so it cannot be used to generate ATP).
 It is also usually asymmetric, with very different molecules in the outer leaflet than in the inner (⇩).
 A few species of bacteria, particularly pathogens, have labile outer membranes (you will see an example in Chapter 8.2).
 Most, however, firmly anchor their outer membrane to the cell wall (⇩).